Vatslav Vorovsky: Death and legacy

 Vorovsky's final diplomatic mission came in the spring of 1923, when he served as Soviet representative to the Lausanne conference of 1923.
 Accompanied by two diplomatic attachés, Vorovsky arrived in Lausanne from Rome on April 27, hoping to force the conference's official participants to recognize Soviet interests in the Turkish Black Sea Straits.

 On May 9, Vorovsky dispatched his final report to Moscow, noting that three days earlier a group of right wing youths had appeared at his hotel and sought a meeting.
 Vorovsky wrote:

 "I refused to receive them, and Comrade Ahrens, who went out to them to find out what it was all about, disposed of them at once, telling them that they should put such matters before their Government.
 Now they are going about the town declaring that they will compel us to leave Switzerland by force, and so on.

 "As to whether the police are taking any measures for our safety, we have no idea.
 At any rate, it is not apparent on the surface.
 It is only too evident that behind these hooligan boys there is some conscious directing hand — possibly foreign.
 The Swiss Government, well aware of what is going on — for the papers are full of it — must bear responsibility for our safety.
 The behaviour of the Swiss Government is a shameful violation of the guarantees given at the beginning of the conference, and any attack on us in this particularly well-organised country is only possible with the knowledge and permission of the authorities.
 On them is the responsibility."

-On the evening of 10 May 1923 Vorovsky was seated at a dining table in the restaurant of his hotel with his colleagues when the group was approached by an individual they did not know.
+On the evening of 10 May 1923, Vorovsky was seated at a dining table in the restaurant of his hotel with his colleagues when the group was approached by an individual they did not know.
 The unknown figure, a Russian White émigré named Maurice Conradi, pulled a gun and shot Vorovsky to death, wounding his two companions, Ahrens and Divilkovsky, in the attack.
 Conradi was defended by the advocate Théodore Aubert and later acquitted by the Swiss court in the epilogue of what would be known as the Conradi affair.
-It was later alleged that the murder was actually ordered by Joseph Stalin.

 Vatslav Vorovsky was 51 years old at the time of his death.
 He is buried in Mass Grave No. 7 of the Kremlin Wall Necropolis in Red Square, Moscow.